 The MarkupEditor supports WYSIWYG editing in a web view.
 The "source of truth" for the MarkupEditor is standard HTML, styled using standard CSS.
-The MarkupEditor comes with a toolbar and hot key bindings to access its editing functionality.
+The MarkupEditor is available as a web component with a toolbar and hot key bindings to access its editing functionality.
 The toolbar visibility and contents, as well as the key bindings, are configurable and extensible.

 Like Markdown, the MarkupEditor keeps the focus on what you're writing, with a minimum of distractions.
 Like Markdown, it supports just enough functionality to help you organize and format your writing to get your points across effectively.
 Unlike Markdown, the MarkupEditor's WYSIWYG approach means you always see what you're writing presented properly as you write it, instead of dealing with the distractions of composing text with embedded notations and the uncertainty of how that text is later translated to HTML and presented.

 MarkupEditor Demo.
-A demo of all of the elements supported by the MarkupEditor.
+Exercise all of the MarkupEditor features on a document containing all of the supported HTML elements.
 The demo includes a customized toolbar and the ability to watch the underlying HTML update as you edit.

 Hello, world.
 Every project needs a "Hello, world!" demo to highlight the simplest possible case.
 Follow this link to see the page source or "view source" in your browser to see what's required to present "Hello, world!" in an editable HTML document.